bytedance/terarkdb/README.md

 # 3. Real-world Performance Improvement
-TerarkDB has been deployed in lots of applications in Bytedance, in most cases TerarkDB can help to reduce overall latency and improve throughput tremendously.
+TerarkDB has been deployed in lots of applications in Bytedance, in most cases TerarkDB can help to reduce latency spike and improve throughput tremendously.

 ### Disk Write
 ![](docs/static/images/performance/disk_write.png)